deltachat/deltachat-core/python/doc/index.rst

-DeltaChat Python Bindings
+deltachat python bindings
 =========================

-The deltachat package provides two bindings for the core C-library of the https://delta.chat messaging ecosystem:
+The ``deltachat`` Python package provides two bindings for the core C-library of the https://delta.chat messaging ecosystem:

 - :doc:`capi` is a lowlevel CFFI-binding to the